Vogue Williams

 Vogue Williams (born 2 October 1985) is an Irish media personality, presenter and model.
-After appearing on the reality series Fade Street (2010–2011), she went on to participate in the Australian version of Dancing with the Stars in 2012, as well as appearing on Stepping Out in 2013 and winning the first series Bear Grylls: Mission Survive in 2015.
-She also fronted several documentaries for RTÉ and presented on Heart FM, before going on to host several podcasts including My Therapist Ghosted Me alongside Joanne McNally, as well as her own titled Never Live It Down and Vogue & Amber which she co-hosts alongside her sister.
-In 2025, she appeared on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!
+After appearing on the reality series Fade Street (2010–2011), she went on to participate in the Australian version of Dancing with the Stars in 2012, as well as appearing on Stepping Out in 2013 and winning the first series of Bear Grylls: Mission Survive in 2015.
+She also fronted several documentaries for RTÉ and presented on Heart FM, before going on to host several podcasts including My Therapist Ghosted Me alongside Joanne McNally, as well as her own, titled Never Live It Down, and Vogue & Amber, which she co-hosts alongside her sister.
+In 2025, she appeared in the 25th series of I'm a Celebrity...Get Me Out of Here!, finishing in tenth place.

 Early life and education

-Williams was born on 2 October 1985 in Portmarnock, a suburb of Dublin.
+Williams was born on 2 October 1985 in the Rotunda Hospital, Dublin while her parents were living in the suburb of Portmarnock.
 Her parents, Sandra and former car salesman Freddie, separated when she was seven, and her father died in 2010.
 She is the youngest of three siblings, after brother Frederick and sister Amber; she also has two half-siblings.

 Williams attended the all-girls Santa Sabina Dominican College in Sutton.
-After securing her Leaving Certificate, at the insistence of her property-developer stepfather Neil Wilson (who is best-known for establishing the IT company Datalex), she enrolled for but subsequently dropped out after a year of a degree in construction design and management at Robert Gordon University in Aberdeen.
+After securing her Leaving Certificate, at the insistence of her property-developer stepfather Neil Wilson (who is best-known for establishing the IT company Datalex), she took her degree in construction design and management at Robert Gordon University in Aberdeen.